What we know (and don't know) about how abortion affected the midterms

 Exit polls have been notoriously messy in recent years, so it will be months until we have reliable data (like Pew Research's regular validated voter studies) on how people voted.
 However, voter registration data does seem to show that the Roe overturn immediately motivated women.

-"Almost everywhere, what you saw was a pretty significant surge in gender gap in the 2 to 4 weeks after Dobbs," Bonier said.
+"Almost everywhere, what you saw was a pretty significant surge in gender gap in the two to four weeks after Dobbs," Bonier said.
 "And then we saw an increase, but not as pronounced after that."

 That leaves a few questions unanswered, however.
 One is which women were motivated.
 Exit polls broadly suggest that young women broke hard for Democrats.
 But then, a post-election survey from AARP also showed that women over 65 swung significantly toward Democrats between July and November.